Douglas Fir Plywood - Why Is There a Shortage, and What's the Best Alternative?

 - Risk of delayed projects

-For projects with fixed timelines, this should be factored into procurement planning
+For projects with fixed timelines, this should be factored into procurement planning.
+It's important to identify a substitute early, before the specification is fixed.

 Alternative Product: